 Mixology Seminars (Saturdays & Sundays)

-March 5-6 – Disney Mixology featuring Lamplight Lounge
+- Saturday, March 11: Disney Mixology featuring the Lamplight Lounge

-Disney Food and Wine Festival Seminars at the Disneyland Hotels (Tuesdays)
+Disney Food and Wine Festival Seminars at the Disneyland Hotels (Mondays & Fridays)

-April 12 at Trader Sam’s Enchanted Tiki Bar – Trader Sam’s bartenders, mixology seminar; $75 per person
+- March 6 & April 10 at Trader Sam’s Enchanted Tiki Bar – Trader Sam’s bartenders, mixology seminar

 Toast the Golden State at Winemaker Receptions (Ticket Needed)